Massachusetts: Colonial period

-In 1641, Massachusetts expanded inland significantly.
+By 1641, Massachusetts had expanded inland significantly.
 The Commonwealth acquired the Connecticut River Valley settlement of Springfield, which had recently disputed with—and defected from—its original administrators, the Connecticut Colony.
-This established Massachusetts's southern border in the west, though this became disputed territory until 1803–04 due to surveying problems.
+This established Massachusetts's southern border in the west.
+However, this became disputed territory until 1803–04 due to surveying problems, leading to the modern Southwick Jog.

 In 1652 the Massachusetts General Court authorized Boston silversmith John Hull to produce local coinage in shilling, sixpence and threepence denominations to address a coin shortage in the colony.
-To that point, the colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.
-In 1661 after the restoration of the monarchy, the English government considered the Boston mint to be treasonous.
+Before that point, the colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.
+In 1661, shortly after the restoration of the British monarchy, the British government considered the Boston mint to be treasonous.
 However, the colony ignored the English demands to cease operations until at least 1682, when Hull's contract as mintmaster expired, and the colony did not move to renew his contract or appoint a new mintmaster.
 The coinage was a contributing factor to the revocation of the Massachusetts Bay Colony charter in 1684.

 In 1691, the colonies of Massachusetts Bay and Plymouth were united (along with present-day Maine, which had previously been divided between Massachusetts and New York) into the Province of Massachusetts Bay.
-Shortly after the arrival of the new province's first governor, William Phips, the Salem witch trials took place, where a number of men and women were hanged for alleged witchcraft.
+Shortly after, the new province's first governor, William Phips, arrived.
+The Salem witch trials also took place, where a number of men and women were hanged for alleged witchcraft.

-The most destructive earthquake yet known in New England occurred in 1755, causing considerable damage across Massachusetts.
+The most destructive earthquake known to date in New England occurred on November 18, 1755, causing considerable damage across Massachusetts.